Instructions for Building Your Own 8051 Development Board

 Keil PK51 Expert Developer Package

 The PK51 Professional Developer’s Kit caters to the entire 8051 microcontroller family, encompassing all derivatives, including the latest devices featuring expanded memory and instruction sets, such as the Dallas 390/5240/400, Philips 51MX, and Analog Devices MicroConverters.
-Additionally, it is compatible with traditional devices and IP cores, Intel, NXP (founded by Philips),
+Additionally, it is compatible with traditional devices and IP cores, Intel, NXP (founded by Philips).

 Preliminary Design

 The schematic shown below is basic and does not feature any elaborate circuitry.
-Initially, the schematic is developed using Eagle CAD before being imported into KiCad.
+Initially, the schematic was developed using Eagle CAD before being imported into KiCad.
 The schematic consists of two main sections, with one section pertaining to the power and the other related to the microcontroller.

 In the power section, an LDO Voltage Regulator 7805 is utilized to ensure a stable 5V supply for the microcontroller.
 The recommended input voltage should be between 7V and 9V.